 A foreigner turns a Chinese girl on, a bit hastily, to LSD

-“It’s so cute!” she said, fingering the little rectangle of paper with the image of a joker, like a Barbie Doll’s playing card.
+“It’s so cute!” she said, fingering the little square of paper with the image of a joker, like a Barbie Doll’s playing card.
 “What is it?”

 “You put it on your tongue and it makes you see things.”